How to get rid of hot pixels on a Canon camera

 Different types of bad pixels

-Methods to remove bad pixels
+Methods to deal with bad pixels

 Long exposure noise reduction

 Easy but slow.
 This feature is available from the menu in your camera.
 It removes defect pixels in raw and in JPEG.
-You can choose between off, on and auto.
+You can choose between off, auto and on.
 When the camera uses Long exposure noise reduction the camera will take a second frame, called dark frame.
 The shutter speed of the second frame will be the same as for the first frame which means that if you take 1 minute exposure the second frame will also take 1 minute and your camera will be locked during that time.

 Increasing ISO